 - Thunderbolt Iron: The knives Kerrick and his father wear are made of "skymetal."

 - Translation Convention: A given, as the English language doesn't actually exist in the setting.
-The Yilanè's Starfish Language is sometimes rendered with odd syntax ("Fish of great size abound.
+The Yilanè have no written language, and any such translation of their speech is a particular challenge, which is acknowledged in the appendices in West of Eden.
+"Fish of great size abound.
 Desire to catch/eat.
-Will small/soft go with us?"), especially in Return to Eden.
+Will small/soft go with us?", for example